HomeArticle

 From a macro perspective, the combination of AI and video content presents a situation of "polar opposites between short - form and long - form videos."

-In the short - form video field, AI - animated dramas have already made a lot of money, and even the entire track has entered the middle and late stages where profits are getting thinner.
-However, the combination of long - form video and AI is still in an embarrassing situation of "disappearing as soon as it shows up."
-In April, iQiyi's AI artist library received a bloody lesson in the public opinion field.
+In the short - form video field, AI - powered comic dramas have already made a lot of money, and the entire track has even entered the middle and late stages where profits are getting thinner and thinner.
+However, the combination of long - form video and AI is still in an embarrassing situation of "failing as soon as it starts."
+In April, iQiyi's AI artist library received a harsh lesson in the public opinion field.

 • AI + Fintech - Efficiency Improvement

-The financial industry itself is a highly data - intensive industry, and its combination with AI is also logical.
-Liu Chiping said that Tencent's fintech business will be naturally empowered by AI in the near future.
+The financial industry itself is a highly data - intensive industry, and its combination with AI is a natural development.
+Liu Chiping said that Tencent's fintech business will naturally be empowered by AI in the near future.

-He gave an example and said that in the credit business, "Traditional credit scoring is more like an 'art' rather than a'science'."
+He gave an example, saying that in the credit business, "Traditional credit scoring is more like an 'art' than a'science'."
 Because although there is a large amount of data, only a small part of it is actually effectively input into the model.
-Now, with the help of the Transformer model, all available data can be processed more comprehensively, and which factors are truly predictive can be identified, and loan issuance can be optimized based on the improvement of this prediction accuracy.
+Now, with the help of the Transformer model, all available data can be processed more comprehensively, and the factors that are truly predictive can be identified.
+The improvement in prediction accuracy can be used to optimize loan issuance.

-"This is an area where many companies will invest a lot of time and energy, and we will also participate in it," said Liu Chiping.
+"This is an area where many companies will invest a lot of time and effort, and we will also participate," Liu Chiping said.

 • AI + Enterprise Services - Will Rent, but Not Now

-As mentioned above, Tencent currently doesn't have much spare GPU to rent out, but Liu Chiping said that as the supply of GPUs designed in China gradually increases in the remaining part of this year, this situation will improve.
+As mentioned before, Tencent currently does not have much spare GPU capacity for rent.
+However, Liu Chiping said that in the remaining time of this year, as the supply of GPUs designed in China gradually increases, this situation will improve.